sarjanthecoder/ChatBot/README.md

+guys if u want a data base i will update it in later verrsions

 # NexusAI - Intelligent Chatbot 🤖

 A beautiful, modern AI chatbot powered by Cohere AI with a stunning glassmorphism UI design.